Enprogames/Github-Graph-API/README.md

 1. Make sure docker is installed: [docs.docker.com/get-docker](https://docs.docker.com/get-docker/)
 2. Start docker e.g. by running docker desktop, or by running docker daemon on linux.
 3. Create a new file called `.env` and copy all contents from `.env.example` into it.
 Make any necessary changes.
-4. Go to `nginx/nginx.conf` and change all occurrences of `example.com` to your domain name. # lamma
+    - Create github integration key: [Github REST API](https://docs.github.com/en/rest).
+Set `GITHUB_PERSONAL_INTEGRATION_KEY` to this key.
+    - You must have a domain name routed to your linux machine.
+Set `DOMAIN_NAME` to your domain name.
+For example, with an AWS instance you need to do the following:
+        - Create an A record with host `@` pointing to the IP address of your instance.
+        - Create a CNAME record with host `www` pointing to the public IPv4 DNS for the instance.
+    - Set an email to receive error messages from with `ERROR_EMAIL`.
+    - If you want to use the traefik dashboard feature, set `DASHBOARD_USERNAME` and `DASHBOARD_PASSWORD`.
-3. Build the docker image: `docker-compose build`
+4. Build the docker image: `docker-compose build`
-4. Start the docker image
+5. Start the docker image
     - Run server (a good first step for testing): `docker-compose up`
     - Run daemonized (in background): `docker-compose up -d`
     - Stop server: `docker-compose stop`

 ## Usage
-1. Create github personal integration key
-2. In `.env`, set `GITHUB_PERSONAL_INTEGRATION_KEY` to your personal integration key.
-3. Go to `nginx/nginx.conf`.
-Change all occurences of `project-graph-ethanposner.com` to your website name e.g. `bobswebsite.com`.
-4. Start the docker image with `docker-compose up -d`.
+1. Start the docker image with `docker-compose up -d`.
-5. With the docker image running, run `docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ -d <server-hostname>` to create a new SSL certificate.
-Rate limits can apply, so use letsencrypt staging environment with `--test-cert` while testing.
     - SSL certificates will expire after 3 months.
 See notes for more info on dealing with this.
-6. The graph JSON data can be seen by visiting `https://www.<server-hostname>/`.
+2. The graph JSON data can be seen by visiting `https://www.<server-hostname>/`.
-7. Use `cytoscape.js` to render the graph inside of a webpage ([tutorial](http://cytoscapeweb.cytoscape.org/tutorial/)).
+3. Use `cytoscape.js` to render the graph inside of a webpage ([tutorial](http://cytoscapeweb.cytoscape.org/tutorial/)).
 See the demo inside of the `demo` folder.

 ## Notes
-- I followed the tutorial [HTTPS using Nginx and Let's encrypt in Docker](https://mindsers.blog/post/https-using-nginx-certbot-docker/) to get SSL working.
-Some parts of the tutorial were incomplete, so
-- SSL certificates from letsencrypt will expire after 3 months.
-With the docker image running, renew the certificates with `docker compose run --rm certbot renew`.
-Maybe start a cron job to automate this?
+- I setup Traefik using the tutorials [How to Deploy a Secure API with FastAPI, Docker and Traefik](https://towardsdatascience.com/how-to-deploy-a-secure-api-with-fastapi-docker-and-traefik-b1ca065b100f) and [Dockerizing FastAPI with Postgres, Uvicorn, and Traefik](https://testdriven.io/blog/fastapi-docker-traefik/#lets-encrypt).
+- If after running the docker image for the first time, you get the error message `no permission to read from '/home/${USER}/Github-Graph-API/traefik-public-certificates/acme.json'`, simply change the permissions of the file.
+A quick and dirty fix is to do `sudo chmod 777 /home/${USER}/Github-Graph-API/traefik-public-certificates/acme.json`